 Q. What mistakes have you seen people make when it comes to personal investing and wealth building?

-People lose a lot of money falling for scams and ‘quick rich’ schemes.
+People lose a lot of money falling for scams and ‘get rich quick’ schemes.
 If something sounds too good to be true, stay away.
 If getting rich was that easy, the majority of the population wouldn’t be poor.
 Equip yourself with financial knowledge and make informed financial decisions.

 ‘If you can’t afford to pay cash for it, don’t buy it.’
 No matter how idyllic that Caribbean cruise looks or how good that special deal seems to be, don’t do it.
 Instead, set it as your goal, save up for it and book it once you can pay for it in cash.
 You want to return from that trip with lifelong memories, not with a mountain of debt.